Poop-fish/Basic-NotePad-Texteditor/README.md

 ## Features
 Tabbed Interface: Create, close, and switch between multiple tabs for easy management of documents.

 Font Customization: Change font family, size, and color of text.

 Text Styling: Apply text styles such as bold, italic, underline, and strike-through.

 Text Alignment: Align text to the left, center, or right.

 Find & Replace: Perform find and replace operations on the content of the current tab.

 File Operations: Save text to a file, load text from a file, and clear the text area.

 Undo/Redo: Support for undo and redo actions to manage text changes.

 Background Color: Customize the background color of the editor area.

+And if you want you can highlight specifc Text or sentence and only change the hilghted text

 ## Menu Options:
 File: New Tab, Close Tab, Save, Load, Clear, Exit.